-Trawl target sets for ELE 7 tend to be in shallow water mostly around 25 m.
-Elephant fish are landed with rig, school shark and spiny dogfish in setnets and in bottom trawls as bycatch in flatfish and red cod target sets.
-Incidental captures of seabirds occur and there is a possibility of incidental capture of Hector's dolphins.
-Interactions with other species are currently being characterised.
+Trawl target sets for ELE 7 tend to be in shallow water mostly around 20-40 m.
+Elephantfish are caught in bottom trawls as bycatch in flatfish red gurnard and red cod target tows.
+There is limited targeting of ELE 7.

-7. FOR FURTHER INFORMATION
+6. FOR FURTHER INFORMATION